-8. Remuneration of directors
+8. Remuneration of Directors

-For complete information regarding the remuneration of Directors, please see the Remuneration Report approved by the Board of Directors, based on the proposal of the Remuneration and Appointments Committee at the meeting that approved the Report.
+For complete information on the remuneration of Directors, please see the remuneration report based on the proposal of the Remuneration and Appointments Committee, approved by the Board of Directors during the same meeting that approved the Report.

-Pursuant to article 123-ter of the TUF, the Remuneration Report will be put to a consultative vote at the next shareholders' meeting and published on the website www.camparigroup.com under the Investors section.
+This Report will, pursuant to Article 123-ter of the TUF, be put to a consultative vote at the next shareholders' meeting and published on the website www.camparigroup.com in the Investors section.

-The remuneration policy for executive Directors, other Directors with specific duties and managers with strategic responsibilities is determined by the Board of Directors, based on the proposal of the Remuneration and Appointments Committee, and having consulted the Board of Statutory Auditors.
+The remuneration policy for executive Directors and other Directors with specific duties is determined by the Board of Directors, based on the proposal of the Remuneration and Appointments Committee, having obtained the view of the Board of Statutory Auditors.
 Specifically:

-- a) with the exception of the Chairman of the Board of Directors, who, in view of the particular nature of the role, receives only fixed remuneration, for other executive Directors the fixed and variable components are balanced in such a way that they are equal if the targets set have been reached in full; this balancing appears to be consistent with the strategic objectives and characteristics of the Company's activities; - b) a maximum limit is set for the variable component, specifically when 120% of the specified target has been reached; - c) the fixed component provides an appropriate and guaranteed basic level of remuneration for the performance of duties, and is sufficient to remunerate executive Directors even in the event that the variable component is not paid following failure to reach targets. - d) the performance targets set for the variable component are pre-established and can be easily calculated on the basis of figures in the Company's consolidated financial statements; these are based on profitability and cash generation indices that are completely consistent with the creation of value for shareholders in the medium to long term. - e) the variable component is fully paid on the achievement of stated objectives that are measured on the basis of the results for the Financial Year.
-The purpose of the variable component is to provide a short-term incentive on an annual basis, while loyalty is fostered and incentives provided to executive Directors in the medium to long term through the allocation of stock options.
-For this reason, it did not seem appropriate to defer payment of a significant part of the variable remuneration. - f) no specific compensation, other than that dictated by the law, is payable in the case of Directors standing down early from their positions; equally, no specific compensation is payable in the event of the non-renewal of a mandate.
+- a) with the exception of the Chairman of the Board of Directors, who, in view of the particular nature of the role, receives only fixed remuneration, for other executive Directors the fixed and variable components are balanced in such a way that they are equal if the targets set have been reached in full; this balancing appears to be consistent with the strategic objectives and characteristics of the Company's activities; - b) a maximum limit is set for the variable component, specifically when 120% of the specified target has been reached; - c) on the other hand, the fixed component guarantees adequate and certain remuneration based on activities carried out, and is sufficient to remunerate the executive Directors even if the variable component is not paid due to failure to reach targets; - d) the performance targets set for the variable component are pre-set and can be easily calculated on the basis of data in the Company's consolidated financial statements; this is based on profitability and cash generation indices that are completely consistent with the creation of value for shareholders in the medium to long term; - e) the variable component is fully paid on the achievement of the stated objectives, which are measured on the basis of the results for the Financial Year.
+The purpose of the variable component of the remuneration is to provide a short-term incentive on an annual basis, while loyalty is fostered and incentives provided to executive Directors in the medium to long term through the allocation of stock options.
+For this reason, it does not seem appropriate to defer payment of a significant part of the variable remuneration; - f) no specific compensation, other than that dictated by the law, is payable in the case of Directors standing down early from their positions; equally, no specific compensation is payable in the event of the non-renewal of a mandate.